CYX22222003/ProjectKorolev/README.md

 #### 2. Data Storage and Organization
 - **Cloud storage for documents**: Store the digitized data in a cloud storage, categorizing information by patient, date, session, and other relevant tags.
 - **Structured database for user personal information**: Store the username, email and user password for authentication
+- **Note-taking editor**: Built-in note-taking editor for metal health practitioners to add additional notes such as the modelities of therapy
+- **Document preview**: Enable users to preview focuments uploaded to cloud storage.
-- *current progress*: We have set up the cloud storage and test the connection between the web application and the cloud storage with mockup functions.
+- *current progress*: We have implemented the cloud storage and database for users to store and extract documents.
+The text editior is also available for users.
+We are still working on implementing the document preview
 <img src="/ProjectKorolev/images/image3.png" >